ecologylab/ecologylabConceptMapping/ecologylab/semantics/concept/wikisetup/readme.txt

     * category.sql.gz
     * categorylinks.sql.gz
     * pagelinks.sql.gz
+   decompress them;

 6. Change variable max_allowed_packet to 32M or bigger, and innodb_log_file_size to 64M or bigger
    in MySql configuration file; restart MySql service;

-7. Set variables referring to MWDumper, MySql Connector/J and Wikipedia pages-articles.xml.bz2 in import.bat; correct MySql database name, user name and password in the connection string;
+7. Set variables referring to MWDumper, MySql Connector/J and Wikipedia pages-articles.xml in import.bat; correct MySql database name, user name and password in the connection string;

-8. Run import.bat and leave it for tonight ... it should be done in days.
+8. Run import.bat;

+9. Manually import the other 4 tables (they are MySql scripts) and we are done.